 println!("1 new tweet: {}", tweet.summarize());

-This prints: 1 new tweet: horse_ebooks: of course, as you probably already know, people.
+This code prints 1 new tweet: horse_ebooks: of course, as you probably already know, people.

-Note that because we defined the Summary trait and the NewsArticle and Tweet types all in the same lib.rs in Listing 10-13, they’re all in the same scope.
-IBut if this lib.rs is for a crate we’ve called aggregator, and someone else wants to use our crate’s functionality to implement the Summary trait on a struct defined within their library’s scope, they would need to import the trait into their scope first.
-They would do so by specifying use aggregator::Summary; which then enables them to implement Summary for their type.
-Summary would also need to be a public trait for another crate to implement it, which it is because we put the pub keyword before trait in Listing 10-12.
+Note that because we defined the Summary trait and the NewsArticle and Tweet types in the same lib.rs in Listing 10-13, they’re all in the same scope.
+Let’s say this lib.rs is for a crate we’ve called aggregator, and someone else wants to use our crate’s functionality to implement the Summary trait on a struct defined within their library’s scope.
+They would need to import the trait into their scope first.
+They would do so by specifying use aggregator::Summary;, which then enables them to implement Summary for their type.
+The Summary trait would also need to be a public trait for another crate to implement it, which it is because we put the pub keyword before trait in Listing 10-12.

 One restriction to note with trait implementations is that we can implement a trait on a type only if either the trait or the type is local to your crate.
-For example, we can implement standard library traits like Display on a custom type like Tweet as part of our aggregator crate functionality because the type Tweet is local to our aggregator crate.
+For example, we can implement standard library traits like Display on a custom type like Tweet as part of our aggregator crate functionality, because the type Tweet is local to our aggregator crate.
 We can also implement Summary on Vec<T> in our aggregator crate, because the trait Summary is local to our aggregator crate.

-What we can’t do is implement external traits on external types.
-For example, we can’t implement the Display trait on Vec<T> within our aggregator crate, because both Display and Vec<T> are defined in the standard library and aren’t local to our aggregator crate.
+But we can’t implement external traits on external types.
+For example, we can’t implement the Display trait on Vec<T> within our aggregator crate, because Display and Vec<T> are defined in the standard library and aren’t local to our aggregator crate.
 This restriction is part of a property of programs called coherence, and more specifically the orphan rule, so named because the parent type is not present.
 This rule ensures that other people’s code can’t break your code and vice versa.
-Without it, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.
+Without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.

 Default Implementations

-Sometimes it’s useful to have default behavior for some or all of the methods in a trait, instead of requiring implementations for all methods on every type.
-Then, as we implement the trait on a particular type, we can choose to keep or override each method’s default behavior.
+Sometimes it’s useful to have default behavior for some or all of the methods in a trait instead of requiring implementations for all methods on every type.
+Then, as we implement the trait on a particular type, we can keep or override each method’s default behavior.

-Listing 10-14 shows how to specify a default string for the summarize method of the Summary trait instead of only defining the method signature like we did in Listing 10-12:
+Listing 10-14 shows how to specify a default string for the summarize method of the Summary trait instead of only defining the method signature, like we did in Listing 10-12:

 src/lib.rs